Tasburgh: Early 20th century

 In the early years of the century Tasburgh continued as a mainly agricultural community.
 In 1911 the population was 355.

 Tasburgh Lodge had been improved and renamed Tasburgh Hall by its owner P. Berney Ficklin.
 At Rainthorpe Hall, Sir Charles Harvey was spending considerable sums both on the hall and St Mary's Church.
 The rector from 1897 to 1922 was the Rev Walter Robert Hurd.
 Sons of these three gentlemen were to have distinguished careers.
 Horatio Berney Ficklin was a judge Advocate at the Nuremberg Trials of Nazi war criminals.
 Oliver Harvey became British Ambassador to France and was made Lord Harvey of Tasburgh.
 Richard Hurd was later Canon Hurd; he had a lasting love of Tasburgh and left a substantial bequest to the church on his death in 1975.
 Lord Harvey and Canon Hurd are both buried in the churchyard.

-The local organisation for controlling the affairs of the village had devolved from the courts of the lords of the manors to the church during and after Tudor times.
-Now the Local Government Act 1894 had passed the responsibility on to elected parish councils.
 The first recorded meeting of Tasburgh parish council was on 18 April 1900.
 The council was required to meet at least once a year within seven days of 25 March and not before 6 pm.
-The first council comprised William Briggs, William Duffield, Arthur Fuller, Samuel Rump, John and Robert Dix, with P. Berney Ficklin as chairman and Daniel Burgess as clerk.
 Meetings were held in the school room on a rather irregular basis.

-Taking over duties from a church which still retained a strong influence in the village was difficult, and many of the early meetings dealt solely with appointments to committees or as trustees to the various village charities.
-In 1914 Ernest Wright was appointed parish constable and later had an assistant in John Harrison.